Castellana Caves: The Grave

 The Grave of Castellana is a huge natural pantheon thanks to its natural skylight surrounded by a circle of holm-oaks through which a ribbon of clear sky is visible.
-From the ceiling a big sunbeams filters down into the darkness and it moves differently according to the time of the day and the season.
-Within the Grave, the sunlight creates magical effects, firstly draws a huge white screen on the descending walls, secondly it gives life to a far stalagmite group, called the Cyclopes because they look like sea giants rising out from the chaos of a stormy sea.
-Finally it reaches the irregular and dark bottom of the chasm.
-The southern walls, the big broken curtains and the green moss-grown columns stay always in the darkness.
-Beyond these columns there is the majestic architectural structures that the nature build up in the darkness by the passing of time.
+From the ceiling, a big sunbeam filters down into the darkness and it moves differently according to the time of the day and the season.
+Within the Grave, the sunlight creates magical effects, firstly draws a huge white screen on the descending walls, secondly, it gives life to a far stalagmite group, called the Cyclopes because they look like sea giants rising out from the chaos of a stormy sea.
+Finally, it reaches the irregular and dark bottom of the chasm.
+The southern walls, the big broken curtain,n s, and the green moss-grown columns stay always in the darkness.
+Beyond these columns, are the majestic architectural structures that nature builds up in the darkness by the passing of time.
 The Grave is the first huge cave of the cave karst system and the only one communicating with the outside.
 Its history dates back to ninety-one hundred million years ago in the upper Cretaceous.
 At that time Apulia was submerged by an old sea where lived large colonies of molluscs and sea vegetables.
-For millions of years generations of these life forms-plants and marine molluscs succeeded each other and died, so their empty shells and their carcasses were piled up on the seabed, forming a giant deposit of mud and sand, that with a continuous growth was compressed forming limestone layers for a total thickness of several kilometres.
-Starting since 66 million years ago, the gradual raising of the land brought the region to its current aspect.
-However, the new emerged land was too rigid and for this reason it was cut in a multitude of fractures.
-The eluvial water of large rainfall infiltrated into the subsurface soil and rock and created massive groundwater aquifer.
-The physical and chemical effect of water running underground, dissolved gradually the limestone and enlarged the fractures.
-Over geological eras cracks expanded to till become galleries and then cavern which became bigger and bigger.
-In certain cases a large number of cracks intersected and so there were several frequent collapses, while the thickness of the rock, that separated the cave from the outside, was so reduced that the vault fell down.
-This happened in the Grave of Castellana and thus the first sunbeam could come in the darkness of the cave.
+For millions of years, generations of these life forms-plants and marine mollusks succeeded each other and died, so their empty shells and their carcasses were piled up on the seabed, forming a giant deposit of mud and sand, that with continuous growth was compressed forming limestone layers for a total thickness of several kilometers.
+Starting 66 million years ago, the gradual raising of the land brought the region to its current aspect.
+However, the newly emerged land was too rigid and for this reason, it was cut in a multitude of fractures.
+The eluvial water of large rainfall infiltrated into the subsurface soil and rock and created a massive groundwater aquifer.
+The physical and chemical effects of water running underground dissolved gradually the limestone and enlarged the fractures.
+Over geological eras cracks expanded to become galleries and then caverns which became bigger and bigger.
+In some instances, numerous cracks intersected, leading to frequent collapses.
+The thickness of the rock separating the cave from the outside had diminished significantly, causing the vault to collapse.
+This occurred in the Grave of Castellana, allowing the first rays of sunlight to pierce the darkness of the cave.